Most adults drink — that’s a fact. However, some people lose control, and far consume more than they should or normally would, far too often.

-5. Memory Loss
+5. Your Memory Is Hazy

 We all have a compound in our bodies called glutamate, which is in an important factor in helping to maintain our memory.
 According to Prevention, heavy drinking can alter the performance of this compound, leading people to suffer from memory loss and not be able to remember what they did while they were drunk.

-Drinking, as we all know, inhibits proper judgement and, if you are an alcoholic, it can take over your entire life.
+Drinking, as we all know, inhibits proper judgement, and if you are an alcoholic, it can take over your entire life.
 So if you find yourself constantly calling in for work because of a hangover, or preferring to go out to a bar than to a family event, you need to analyze your priorities and get some help.

 Maybe your family has tried to talk to you about your drinking, but you got defensive and lashed out at them.
 Your friends and family care about you and only want the best for you.
 If you’re feeling angry or defensive, this may establish the fact that you indeed have a problem.
 If you catch yourself being defensive or a family member is acting this way, you may need to call a professional.